marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/merge.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MERGE, array, merge arrays, array, combine arrays

 .. _merge:

-.. index:: MERGE

-.. index:: array, merge arrays

-.. index:: array, combine arrays

 MERGE --- Merge variables
 *************************